abhin4v/abhin4v.github.io/posts/continuation-defunctionalization.md

 }
 ```

 The iterator code uses a `Stack` to simulate the program stack of the recursive traversal.
-It takes some thinking about the tree structure and the program flow to write this code and it is easy to get it wrong[^int-ext-iterators].
+It takes some thinking about the tree structure and the program flow to write this code and it is easy to get it wrong.
 [Pre-order] and [Post-order] iterators are even more complicated.
 Is there a way to mechanically derive the iterators starting from the recursive traversals by following some rules?
 Indeed there is!
 Keep reading.
 <!--
 [^int-ext-iterators]: These traversals can be generalized to take a function which they call with the content of each node.
 Such traversals are examples of [Internal Iterators].
 [Java-style iterators] on the other hand are examples of [External Iterators]. -->

+<div class="page-break"></div>

 ## Binary Tree